This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has trouble breathing.

 - Blood soaks through your child's bandage.

-- Your child has trouble moving his arm.
+- Your child has trouble moving his or her arm.

 - Your child's catheter falls out.

 Contact your child's healthcare provider if:

 - Your child has swelling, redness, pain, or pus where the catheter was inserted.

 - You see a tear in the tubing of your child's PICC.

 - You see fluid leaking from the insertion site.

 - You have questions or concerns about your child's condition or care.